Skip to Main Content

 What budget formats do you work with?

 We work with all standard industry formats including Movie Magic Budgeting, Hot Budget, and custom Excel formats.
-We can adapt to your production company's preferred format or provide budgets in multiple formats.
+We can adapt to your production firm's preferred format or give budgets in many formats.

 How do Mexican tax incentives affect budgets?

-Mexico offers significant tax incentives including EFICINE (up to 40% on eligible Mexican expenditure).
-We build tax incentive projections into budgets, helping optimize spend allocation to maximize incentive recovery.
+Mexico gives major tax incentives including EFICINE (up to 40% on eligible Mexican expenditure).
+We build tax incentive projections into budgets, helping optimize spend allocation to boost incentive recovery.

 Can you help with co-production budgets?

-Yes, we specialize in international co-production budgets including multi-currency management, treaty compliance, and allocation of spend across territories to optimize various incentive programs.
+Yes, we specialize in global co-productions budgets including multi-currency management, treaty compliance, and allocation of spend across areas to optimize many incentive programs.

 What's included in ongoing budget management?